Inflatable Penile Implant Home Care

-To help reduce pain and swelling use an ice pack for the first 12 - 24 hours.
+To help reduce pain and swelling use an ice pack for the first 12 – 24 hours, then as needed.
 To make your own ice pack, put ice cubes in a zip lock plastic bag, or use a bag of frozen peas.
 Wrap the ice bag in a towel.
 Do not apply ice directly to penis.
 Use the ice pack for only 20 minutes at a time.

 Your doctor will order pain pills for you to take.
 You may find it helpful to take the pain pills on a schedule the first 1-2 days.